hashitapusapati/GDSC-X-GFG---Hacktoberfest-2023/README.md

-# GDSC-X-GFG---Hacktoberfest-2023
+# GFG_SC_LIET Project Repository
-Welcome to the official repository for the "GDSC X GFG - Hacktoberfest 2023" event! 🚀
+Welcome to the official repository for the "GFG_SC_LIET Project Repository" event! 🚀